Private Echizen Washi Paper Making Experience and Walking Tour

 4 people

-Osada Washi where larger washi paper are made
+Here you'll visit Osada Washi where larger washi paper is made -

-Huge Japanese paper with various textures are lined up
+Huge sheets of Japanese paper with various textures are lined up -

 A visit to Otaki Shrine and Okamoto Shrine, where the god of paper is enshrined